-The Condemned -- The Order of the Tortoise
+The Condemned -- The Order of the Beetle

 Sometimes paladins fall.
 Their crimes are so horrible that they cannot be allowed to continue in their current position, and yet remain redeemable in the eyes of the Church.
 (And besides, some of them are too skilled to waste.)

-Some are allowed to repent and pay simple penance, but for others, their penance is to be condemned to the Order of the Tortoise.
+Some are allowed to repent and pay simple penance, but for others, their penance is to be condemned to the Order of the Beetle.

 In the eyes of the world, they are criminal paladins, serving out their sentences, to be obeyed, yet despised.
 Oftentimes, their sins are understandable, and yet inexcusable.
 Their crimes are usually sympathetic (which is why they are given a chance to redeem themselves).